 Emergencies of any kind are unexpected and unenjoyable, but in most cases, patients know where to go or who to call for help.
 At John J. Andre, DDS & Associates, our dentists and team are here to help when you need us most.
 When you experience a dental emergency, contact the office closest to you right away for dental emergency care in Glen Allen and Louisa, Virginia.
 Drs.
-Andre, Hall, and Muncy can often provide same-day emergency treatment, and we provide assistance over the phone to help you manage your pain, swelling, bleeding, and other symptoms until you can reach our practice.
+Andre and Hall can often provide same-day emergency treatment, and we provide assistance over the phone to help you manage your pain, swelling, bleeding, and other symptoms until you can reach our practice.

 Our caring dentists and team know that having a plan can be the one thing that turns a stressful dental emergency into a manageable experience.
 We encourage you to call us right away if you are in need of emergency dentistry, and to take a few minutes to review the information on common dental emergencies and first aid tips we have provided.